DIRACGrid/DIRAC/docs/source/AdministratorGuide/Resources/computingelements.rst

 @@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@

-When troubleshooting Computing Element connectivity or job submission problems, you can use the `ce_test.py <../../../../tests/System/ce_test.py>`_ script to systematically test CE interactions.
+When troubleshooting Computing Element connectivity or job submission problems, you can use the :py:mod:`~DIRAC.WorkloadManagementSystem.scripts.dirac_admin_debug_ce` command to systematically test CE interactions.

-This script validates CE functionality by testing status retrieval, job submission, monitoring, and output collection.
+This command validates CE functionality by testing status retrieval, job submission, monitoring, and output collection.
-For detailed usage instructions, prerequisites, and examples, refer to the script's docstring.
+For detailed usage instructions, prerequisites, and examples, run ``dirac-admin-debug-ce --help``.